hanada31/hanada31.github.io/index.md

 * Sep 2010 - Jun 2014, B.Eng. in Computer Science, Beijing Jiaotong University

 ## News
-**Jun 2025**: Our paper “Write Your Own Code Checker: An Automated Test-Driven Checker Development Approach with LLMs”  was accepted by ICSE 2026 in the first cycle (acceptance rate < 10%).
+**Jun 2025**: Our paper “Write Your Own Code Checker: An Automated Test-Driven Checker Development Approach with LLMs”  was accepted by ICSE 2026 at the first round (direct acceptance rate < 10%).
 Try the playground of AutoChecker [at here :-)](https://autochecker.maskeduser.party/)

 **Jun 2025**: Our paper “A Chopping-Based Approach for Debloating Android Applications ” was accepted by ICSME 2025.